oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

     {'grass': {'red': 32, 'green': 240, 'blue': 24}, 'new/aqua': {'red': 64, 'green': 240, 'blue': 192}}

-is serialized in JSON format (using qualified pathnames) as:
+is serialized in JSON format (using qualified field names) as:

     {
     	"grass": {